ScilifelabDataCentre/Data-Tracker/docs/source/data_structure.rst

   - Including facilities, organisations ...

-* Login via e.g. Elixir AAI.
+* Login via e.g. Elixir AAI or API key.

   - On first login, the user will be added to db.